Alternative Heat Source Safety

-For all homeowners, but especially those using alternate heat sources, smoke detectors and carbon monoxide monitors can save your life.
+Smoke detectors and carbon monoxide monitors are very important regardless of how you heat your home and could save your life.
 Make sure those detectors are installed and working correctly.
 Please also read our fact sheet on Carbon Monoxide poisoning.

 Electric space heaters

-Electric space heaters should always be carefully checked before using them, and monitored constantly while they are in use.
+Electric space heaters should always be carefully checked before use, and monitored constantly while they are in use.
 Even if they came with safety features such as automatic turn-offs, monitor the heater yourself to make sure it is operating safely.

 - Use heaters on the floor.
 Never place heaters on furniture, since they may fall, dislodging or breaking parts in the heater, which could result in a fire or shock hazard.

-- Keep heaters away from wet or moist places, such as bathrooms; corrosion or other damage to parts in the heater may lead to a fire or shock hazard.
+- Keep heaters away from wet or damp places, such as bathrooms; corrosion or other damage may lead to a fire or create a shock hazard.
 Never use heaters to thaw pipes, or dry laundry.

-- Keep cords out from under rugs or carpets.
-Placing anything on top of the cord could cause the cord to overheat, and can cause a fire.
+- Never cover cords with rugs or carpets.
+Placing anything on top of the cord could cause the cord to overheat and could cause a fire.

 - Be sure the plug fits snugly in the outlet.
-Since a loose plug can overheat, have a qualified repairman replace the worn-out plug or outlet.
-Since heaters draw lots of power, the cord and plug may feel warm.
-If the plug feels hot, unplug the heater and have a qualified repairman check for problems.
-If the heater and its plug are found to be working properly, have the outlet replaced.
+A loose plug can overheat; have a qualified electrician replace the worn-out plug or outlet.
+Heaters draw lots of power so the cord and plug may get hot.
+If the plug feels hot, unplug the heater and have a qualified electrician check for problems.
+If the heater and its plug are working properly, have the outlet replaced.
 Using a heater with a hot cord or plug could start a fire.

 - If a heater is used on an outlet protected by a ground fault circuit interrupter (GFCI) and the GFCI trips, stop using the heater and have it checked, even it if seems to be working properly.

-- Have a broken heater checked and repaired by a qualified appliance service center.
-This is not a job for a do-it-yourself-er.
+- Have a broken heater checked and repaired by a qualified appliance service provider.
+Do not attempt to repair it yourself, unless you are a qualified appliance service provider.

 Wood-burning stoves and heaters